Invariants of hyperbolic 3-manifolds in relative group homology: Relative group homologies

 \subsection{Takasu relative group homology}

-Recall that the homology of a discrete group $G$ is equal to the homology of its classifying space $BG$ (Corollary~\ref{cor:BG.G}).
-Let $H$ be a subgroup of $G$, the classifying space $BH$ can be regarded as a subspace of the classifying space $BG$.
-We define the \emph{Takasu relative homology groups} denoted by $H_n(G,H)$, as the homology of the pair $H_n(BG,BH;\Z)$, or equivalently, let $\mathrm{Cof}(i)$ denote the cofibre (mapping cone) of the map $BH\to BG$ induced by the inclusion $i\co H\to G$ and take the reduced singular homology groups $\tilde{H}_n(\mathrm{Cof}(i);\Z)$ for $n=0,1,2,\dots$.
-Algebraically this is done as follows (see the Topological Remark in Weibel \cite[p.~19]{Weibel:HomAlg}).
-Let $\CC{B}(H)$ and $\CC{B}(G)$ be as in \eqref{eq:B(X)} and let $i_*\co\CC{B}(H)\to\CC{B}(G)$ be the chain map induced by the inclusion.
-The \emph{mapping cone of $i_*$} is the chain complex
+Let $H$ be a subgroup of $G$, the classifying space $BH$ can be regarded as a subspace of the classifying space $BG$: let $\iota\colon BH\to BG$ be the map induced by the inclusion of $H$ in $G$; the \emph{mapping cylinder} $\mathrm{Cyl}(\iota)$ of $\iota$ is a model for $BG$ since it is homotopically equivalent to $BG$ and it clearly contains $BH$ as subspace.
+We define the \emph{Takasu relative homology groups} denoted by $H_n(G,H)$, as the homology of the pair $H_n(BG,BH;\Z)$.